JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Rana Kahlil/Mastering Command Injection/Lab 1 - OS Command Injection, simple case.md

 - Change Directory to the folder that have command-injection-lab-01.py .
   - Type in: ```cd Lab \ 1```

-- Run the "Whoami" command on the lab website URL.
+- Run the "whoami" command on the lab website URL.
   - Type in: ```python3 Command-Injection-Lab1.py "https://0afe00a2031cccb983a360ce00f200a8.web-security-academy.net" whoami ```
   - Result: